Rubber Molding: The Definitive Guide

 Example:

-The automotive industry is increasing with rubber-molded products.
+The automotive manufacturing industry is increasing with rubber-molded products.
 Tires are the most common example of molding rubber.
 Additionally, the interior of a modern-day car is filled with small rubber molded parts.
 Everything from gaskets and seals to floor mats and mud flaps is made using rubber molding techniques.

 What is Mold Flashing?